 Eczema up and down the legs

-If eczema on the backs of the knees isn’t quickly or effectively treated, it can become very irritating and painful.
-Constant contact from clothing can cause significant bleeding, oozing, and infection.
+If eczema on the backs of the knees is not quickly and effectively treated, it can become very irritating and painful.
+Constant contact with clothing can cause significant bleeding, oozing, and infection.

 The dry skin of psoriasis

 Not all psoriasis patches appear dry or scaly.
-At times, large red patches may have no visible scales.
-However, in this image, the patches of psoriasis have built up from dead skin cells to the point of scaling and peeling.
+At times, large patches may have no visible scales.
+However, the patches of psoriasis can build up from dead skin cells to the point of scaling and peeling.

 The dry skin of eczema

 Eczema frequently includes very dry patches of skin.
 These can make skin so fragile that it cracks very easily.

 Eczema peeling may resemble that of a sunburn or a peeling blister or callus.

 In some cases, the skin may peel without causing raw skin or open wounds.
 In others, peeling skin reveals broken skin or open blisters.
 These should be carefully treated to avoid introducing a bacterial or viral infection.